Menstrual cups as safe and effective as pads and tampons

 Should I take painkillers for period cramps?

 Of course, there are medications you can take to reduce period cramps.
 "Women may want to use painkillers such as ibuprofen, aspirin and paracetamol," says Mackay.

 Your doctor may also prescribe stronger painkillers like codeine in some case if ordinary ones aren't doing the trick.

 An anti-inflammatory painkiller called naproxen also offers effective relief against period pain.
 You can book a consultation with your pharmacist to see if it will be suitable for you.
-They can offer you short private (paid for) courses of tablets to manage cramps.
+They can offer you short private (paid for) courses of tablets to manage painful cramps.

 Just because periods cause period pain doesn't mean that you have to put up with it.
-Research suggests that severe and disruptive menstrual cramps may affect up to 20% of women.
+Research suggests that severe and disruptive period cramps may affect up to 20% of women.
 In some cases, these can be down to an underlying problem such as endometriosis or pelvic inflammatory disease.

 "Women should see their healthcare professional if they are experiencing period pain that is worse or different than normal and if it is preventing them from continuing with their day-to-day lives," says Mackay.